keyso007/Learning-GIT/readme.txt

    Notice: HEAD stands for present version, where HEAD^ stands for last version.
 You can go to even earlier version by cascading more '^' characters.`

 3. User 'git reflog' to find your previous operations on the version control, and get version numbers for each of the previous modified versions.

+# 2014-9-1
+1. Use 'git checkout -- filename' to clear changes that not added to git.
+(Using 'git add filename')